auth0/Lock-Facebook.Android/README.md

 That's it!
 When **Lock** needs to authenticate using that connection name, it will ask the `AuthProviderResolver` for a valid `AuthProvider`.

+> We provide this demo in the `PhotosActivity` class.
+We also use the Facebook SDK to get the User Albums and show them on a list.

 ### Without Lock

 Just create a new instance of `FacebookAuthProvider` with an `AuthenticationAPIClient`.